k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/squirt_game/cookie.png)

-Second , try to leak the map via `jquery-jfeed/proxy.php` using LFI technique with that SESSION_ID.
+Second, try to leak the map via `jquery-jfeed/proxy.php` using the LFI technique with that SESSION_ID.
 ![](./image/squirt_game/map.png)

-Now we convert that map object to literal string using this script
+Now we convert that map object to a literal string using regex

 ```python
 import re